Things to see and do in Northern Territory

 Attractions in Northern Territory

-Have an ice-cold beer at the quirky Daly Waters Hotel, a historical pub and one of the oldest buildings in the Northern Territory, built in 1893 in a remote spot along the Stuart Highway.
-The bar is decorated in underwear left by past clientele, and there's often live entertainment in the courtyard.
+Have an ice-cold beer at the quirky Daly Waters Pub, a historical pub at the intersection of the Carpentaria Highway and the Stuart Highway.
+Built in 1893, it is one of the oldest buildings in the Northern Territory.
+The bar is decorated with memorabilia and banknotes left by past clientele.

 Kakadu National Park

-Often overshadowed by Uluru to the south, Kings Canyon is another epic natural formation in Australia's outback heartland.
-Get up early to walk the rim of the canyon itself, which affords stunning views across the landscape.
-Take a rest at the 'Garden of Eden', a sheltered green waterhole.
+Often overshadowed by Uluru to the south, Kings Canyon is another epic natural formation in Australia's outback.
+Get up early to scale the mighty Kings Canyon to catch the spectacular sunrise across Watarrka National Park.